boucaron/randomstuff/LLM/rtx5060ti-local-llm-benchmark-july-2026.md

 # Executive Summary

-Overall the RTX 5060 Ti exceeded my expectations.
-Every tested model fit comfortably within 16 GB of VRAM using aggressive quantisation, and most sparse models delivered between 75 and 90 tokens/s without MTP.
-Even larger reasoning-oriented models remained responsive enough for interactive use.
+Overall, the RTX 5060 Ti exceeded my expectations.
+Its 16 GB of VRAM was sufficient to run aggressively quantized 25–35B-class MoE models entirely on the GPU at roughly 80–105 tokens/s, with MTP pushing some configurations to around 137 tokens/s.
+Even higher-quality IQ4_NL variants that exceeded VRAM capacity remained usable through CPU MoE offloading, making larger reasoning-oriented models practical for interactive use.

 *NB*: Numbers are for **very aggressive 2 bits quantization and KV cache 4 bits quantization**.
 Except for 9B models using 4 bits quantization and default KV cache quantization.